Carlisle Public Schools

-Carlisle Public Schools is a school district in Carlisle, Massachusetts, USA.
-The superintendent is Jim O'Shea.
-As of 2018.
-The district employed 79 faculty members and served 790 students in grades pre-K–8.
+Carlisle Public Schools is a school district in Carlisle, Massachusetts, United States.
+The superintendent and middle school principal is Jim O'Shea.
+As of 2018, the district employed 79 faculty members and served 790 students in grades pre-K–8.

 The district manages an elementary school and middle school collectively known as Carlisle Public School.
-The principal of the elementary school is Dennet Sidell and the principal of the middle school is Matt Mehler.
+The principal of the elementary school is Dennet Sidell.
+The middle school principal, Matt Mehler retired in 2025, And Jim O’Shea is temporarily taking his spot as the school finds a new principal.
 The school was established in 1848 as a one-room school house.